Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

-where $\omega_m^-$ is obtained by solving Eq.~(\ref{RPAeq}) with $\lambda=1$.
-This method will be referred to as the eigen-value method, and is simpler than the previous eigen-vector method.
+where $\omega_m^-$ is obtained by solving Eq.~(\ref{RPAeq}) with $\lambda$=1.
 We shall carry out our calculations using both methods to cross check our numerical results.

-0.4cm {\bf Results and discussions.} In this section we discuss the calculated g.s.~properties for a finite-number system confined in a harmonic trap interacting with unitary neutron-neutron interactions.
-In Table \ref{table1} we present the trap ratio $R_t$ connecting the total energy of the unitary system and that of the non-interacting system, as well as the intrinsic ratio $R_i$ connecting the two intrinsic energies, for two closed-shell systems with $A$=40 and 70.
-The ratios with the superscript ``all'' are given by the g.s.~energy shifts calculated by summing up the $pphh$ ring diagrams to all orders, using both the eigenvector method of Eq.~(\ref{eigen-vec}) and the eigenvalue method of Eq.~(\ref{eigen-val}).
-In fact, the results given by both are identical (to fourth decimal), providing a check of our numerical calculations.
-We also present the ratios given by the first- and second-order approximations, of Eqs.~(\ref{D1}, \ref{D2}), with their results denoted by the superscripts ``1'' and ``2'', respectively.
+{\bf Results and discussions.} In this section we present and discuss the calculated g.s.~properties for finite neutron systems confined in a harmonic trap interacting with unitary interactions.
+In Table \ref{table1} we present the trap ratio $R_t$ of Eq.~(\ref{Rt}) for two closed-shell systems with $A$=40 and 70, as well as the intrinsic ratio $R_i$ of Eq.~(\ref{Ri}) for $A$=70.
+In fact the ratios $R_t$ and $R_i$ are simply related by $2R_t= (1+R_i)$, if we neglect $K_{\rm cm}$ in Eq.~(\ref{Ri}) which is obviously small compared with $T_0$ for our cases.
+The ratios with the superscript ``all'' are given by the g.s.~energy shifts calculated by summing the $pphh$ ring diagrams to all orders, using both the method of Eq.~(\ref{eigen-vec}) and that of Eq.~(\ref{eigen-val}).
+The results given by the two methods are identical (to fourth decimal), providing a check of our numerical calculations.
+The ratios with the superscripts ``1'' and ``2'' are given by the 1st- and 2nd-order approximations, whose energy shifts are respectively $D^{(1)}$ and $(D^{(1)}+D^{(2)})$ of Eqs.~(\ref{D1}, \ref{D2}).

-In Table \ref{table1} one can see that, for each case, starting from the 1st-order approximation, the ratios decrease slightly by including the 2nd-order diagram.
-The ratios given by the 2nd-order approximation are further decreased, but only very slightly, by summing up the diagrams to all orders.
-These very small differences indicate that our linked-diagram expansion provides a rapidly converging framework for calculating the g.s energy of trapped closed-shell unitary neutron systems.
-As also shown in Table \ref{table1}, of great interest is that the $R_t^{\rm (all)}$ (and $R_i^{\rm (all)}$) values are remarkably invariant in regard to variations of the harmonic trap parameter, the decimation momentum $\Lambda$ of $V_{{\rm low}-k}$, and the choice of the unitarity potential.
+In Table \ref{table1} one sees that, starting from the 1st-order approximation, the ratios decrease slightly by including the 2nd-order diagram.
+The ratios given by the 2nd-order approximation are further decreased, only very slightly, by summing the diagrams to all orders.
+These very small differences indicate that our linked-diagram expansion provides a rapidly converging framework for calculating the g.s. energies of trapped closed-shell unitary systems.
+As also shown in Table \ref{table1}, of great interest is that the $R_t^{\rm (all)}$ (and $R_i^{\rm (all)}$) values are remarkably invariant in regard to variations of the trap parameter $\hbar\omega$, the decimation momentum $\Lambda$ of $V_{{\rm low}-k}$, and the type (either the meson-exchange CD-Bonn potential or the HCSW ones) and effective range $r_{\rm e}$ of the unitarity potential.